taravasya/FLARUM-MIGRATION/README.md

 It will sort the tags created in step 3 in alphabetical order (since there is no feature yet in Flarum to configure their display order).

 ## What the script does not do
-* The script will not copy/maintain the vBulletin passwords.
-Instead it will create a new random passowrd which is a md5 hash of the current time that is then shad1.
-This means after the migration all users will need to reset their passwords.
-* The script will not perform a thorough conversion of code used in the vBulletin posts and names.
-Some might not look the same in Flarum but I found it close enough.

 ## Instructions